Comparison of symbolic regression algorithms in Star/galaxy/quasar separation: Results and Analysis

 \paragraph*{Threshold Robustness and Model Stability}

 The robustness of the MDL-selected decision manifold is illustrated through the Kappa sensitivity landscape in Figure \ref{fig:f14}.

-The extensive high-value plateau indicates that the analytic form is less sensitive to minor threshold shifts, suggesting that the MDL-based selection successfully identifies a physically robust scoring manifold that generalizes well across different data samples.
+The extensive high-value plateau indicates that the analytic form is less sensitive to minor threshold shifts, suggesting that the MDL-based selection successfully identifies a physically robust scoring manifold that generalizes well across different data samples. \paragraph*{Recall Profiles and Physical Transition Dynamics}